The degrees of onesided resolvingness and the limits of onesided resolving directions for endomorphisms and automorphisms of the shift: Preliminaries

 Note that a textile system is considered to be a special case of a textile relation-system.
-The definitions of \itl{ weakly $p$-L, weakly $p$-R, weakly $q$-L, weakly $q$-R, weakly LR, weakly RL, weakly LL, weakly RR} and \itl{weakly $q$-biresolving} textile relation systems as well as their `` non-weakly'' versions should be clear.
+The definition of \itl{weakly \rt textile relation system} (and its ``non-weakly'' version) should be clear for every resolving term \st.

-A factor map (onto homomorphism) $\phi$ of an SFT $(X,\sigma_X)$ onto a sofic system $(Y,\sigma_Y)$ is said to be \itl{weakly $p$-L} if there exists a onesided 1-1, weakly $p$-L textile relation system $T$ such that $\phi_T=\phi$ (with $X_T=X$ and $Y_T=Y$).
-The definitions of \itl{weakly $p$-L, weakly $q$-R, weakly $q$-L weakly LR, weakly RL, weakly LL, weakly RR} and \itl{weakly $q$-biresolving} factor maps of an SFT onto a sofic system should be clear.
+For every resolving term \st, a factor map (onto homomorphism) $\phi$ of an SFT $(X,\sigma_X)$ onto a sofic system $(Y,\sigma_Y)$ is said to be \itl{weakly \st} if there exists a onesided 1-1, weakly \rt textile relation system $T$ such that $\phi_T=\phi$ with $X_T=X$ and $Y_T=Y$.

+We admit the following inconsistency in our terminology without confusion: for the case where \rt is ``LR'', ``RL'', ``$p$-biresolving'' or ``$q$-biresolving'', we cannot prove that a weakly \st, ``onto endomorphism'' of a sofic system is a weakly \rt ``factor map'' of the sofic system.
+(This can be proved for the case where \rt is ``$p$-L'', ``$q$-L'', ``$q$-R'', ``$q$-L'', ``LL'', or $RR$.)
+However they are essentially the same, more exactly, the same up to higher block conjugacy, as seen by the following:

-\begin{remark} A weakly $p$-L factor map of an SFT onto itself is a weakly $p$-L endomorphism of the SFT, but a weakly $p$-L endomorphism of an SFT is a weakly $p$-L factor map of the SFT onto itself up to higher-block conjugacy.
-In this statement, `` weakly $p$-L'' can be replaced by any one of ``weakly $p$-R'' ``weakly $q$-R'', ``weakly $q$-L'', ``weakly LR'', ``weakly RL'', `` weakly LL'', ``weakly RR'' and ``weakly $q$-biresolving''. \end{remark} \begin{proof} Let $\varphi$ be a weakly $p$-L factor map of an SFT $(X,\sigma)$ onto itself.
-Then there exists a onesided 1-1, weakly $p$-L textile relation-system $T=(p:\G\to G,q:\G\to G)$ such that $\phi_p(X_\G)=\phi_q(X_\G)=X$ and $\phi_T=\varphi$.
-We can regard $T$ as a weakly $p$-L textile system and $U_T$ is a textile subsystem of $T$ with $\varphi_{U_T}=\varphi$.
+\begin{remark} Let \rt be any resolving term.
+A weakly \rt factor map of an SFT onto itself is a weakly \st, onto endomorphism of the SFT, and a weakly \rt onto endomorphism of an SFT is a weakly \rt factor map of the SFT onto itself up to higher-block conjugacy. \end{remark} \begin{proof} Let $\varphi$ be a weakly \rt factor map of an SFT $(X,\sigma)$ onto itself.
+Then there exists a onesided 1-1, weakly \rt textile relation-system $T=(p:\G\to G,q:\G\to G)$ such that $\phi_p(X_\G)=\phi_q(X_\G)=X$ and $\phi_T=\varphi$.
+If we regard $T$ as a weakly \rt textile system, then $U_T$ is a textile-subsystem of $T$ with $\varphi_{U_T}=\varphi$.